 In 2003, Smith and Jones published a study in which students did not show any true increase in scores.
 Or both may be in parentheses (and note that the citation is part of the sentence and therefore comes before the end-of-sentence period): Another study has shown that students did show a modest increase in scores (Black, White, & Brown, 2002).
 Note that when the information is entered as part of the sentence you spell out the word "and," but when entered in parentheses, you use the ampersand symbol instead, "&."
 Least desirable is to simply stick the citation in at the end of a paragraph.
 Since you are presenting information form sources, the goal is to identify the source being discussed early in your presentation, not at the very end.
 Once you have cited a source, you do not need to keep citing it while you continue to discuss it.
 The only times you need to cite it again are when you have mentioned other sources in between, or if you are using an exact quotation.
 The page number (or paragraph number for web pages) required for quotations is always in the parentheses (and again, before the end-of-sentence period): Another study has shown that students did show an increase in scores but "only for those who completed both semesters" (Black, White, & Brown, 2002, p.
 33).
 You may only cite sources that you have located and read yourself.
-If you use a "second-hand" source, (a source cited by the authors of the book or article you are reading but which you yourself have not actually read), then either simply cite the source from which you got the information, or you can mention the other source by name (year is not necessary) but also add "as cited in...."
+If you cite a "second-hand" source, (a source cited by the authors of the book or article you are reading but which you yourself have not actually read), then either simply cite the source from which you got the information, or you can mention the other source by name (year is not necessary) but also add "as cited in...."
 Another study was conducted by Smith and Jones (as cited in Black, White, & Brown, 2002) in which they found that students did not show any true increase in scores. >Note that such second-hand sources are not included in the References list at the end.
-Formatting the References List Heading Type the word "References" at the top of the list, centered, and three lines below the last sentence of the paper to which the References list belongs-do not create a new page.
-Spacing All entries should be single-spaced (unless double-spacing of paper has been requested), with double-spacing between entries.
-Indentation Use "hanging indents": the first line is not indented, but subsequent lines for the same reference are indented 5 spaces (but this is may not be required for electronic submissions).
+Formatting the References List Heading Type the word "References" at the top of a new page, centered.

+Spacing All entries should be single-spaced (unless double-spacing of paper has been requested).

+Indentation Use "hanging indents": the first line is not indented, but subsequent lines for the same reference are indented 5 spaces.

 Authors' Names Always listed surname first, followed by first initial, second initial (if given).
 If no authors are identified, use name of organization, in normal word order.
 If no author or organization name is exists or is known, use the title of the article.
 All entries in the References list must be arranged alphabetically, by first author's last name (or by first letter of first word of organization's or title's name).
 Use an ampersand (&) before last author's last name.

 Year Authors' names are always followed by year in parentheses, followed by a period.
 Month-day (e.g., April 21) is also used for magazine and newspaper articles, but not for scientific periodicals.
 For web sites, look for a Copyright year, or a Last updated Year; if none can be found, use year of retrieval Title of reference Next comes title of book or article or webpage.
-Capitalize only the first letter of (a) first word of titles of books and articles, (b) the first word after a colon or question mark or exclamation point, and (c) proper names.
+Capitalize only the first letter of (a) first word of titles of books and articles, (b) the first word after a colon or question mark, and (c) proper names.